How to order the best fish in Spain

 Sargo – a kind of bream with distinctive zebra stripes

 • Sardinas*: sardines.
 Sardines don’t have a great reputation in the UK – most shops only sell them in tins.
-But fresh sardines really are full of flavour.
-Try sardinas a la plancha (on the grill) – cook for just 3 minutes each side.
+But fresh sardines really are full of flavour and great value for money.
+Try sardinas a la plancha (on the grill).
+Cook for just 3 minutes each side and serve with lemon and salt.
 Delicious!

 Trucha arco iris: rainbow trout